indimail/indimail-virtualdomains/iwebadmin-x/README-hooks.md

 # iwebadmin-hooks

+iwebadmin run run user defined hooks using a feature known as iwebadmin-hooks.
+It just needs you to write simple script/program in any language.
+These script/programs will be called with certain arguments with environment variables set by your httpd server.

 Note: Only the add/del/moduser and add/del/mailinglist hooks have been implemented.
 Parameters to add/del/modmaillist will be different than those used for add/del/mod user.

 Create a file named `.iwebadmin-hooks` according to the following syntax. iwebadmin will first look in the directory for the current domain, and then look for `iwebadmin-hooks` in /etc/indimail.